Kayinnasaki/Ublock-Cosmetic-Filters/README.md

+***These are currently MOSTLY UNMAINTAINED***

+The amount of twitter changes got so awful and impossible to keep up with that I started using using a twitter improvement browser extension.
+Sadly no way to stay on my 'Following' tab with just ublock. :(

+Still, if anyone reports issues directly ot better just, has a pull request, I'm still down to try and fix stuff, but if you're new, it's probably better to look elsewhere.

 # Ublock-Cosmetic-Filters
 Mostly me fighting against annoying twitter changes.
 To use these, go to your ublock settings, go to filter lists, hit import and include the links you want.